yearn/monitoring-scripts-py/README.md

     Arbitrum Safe Multisig: 0x7877AdFaDEd756f3248a0EBfe8Ac2E2eF87b75Ac

 The owner of SY contracts was changed to [governance proxy contract](https://etherscan.io/address/0x2aD631F72fB16d91c4953A7f4260A97C2fE2f31e) with an additional guardian role that can only pause SY contracts.
 The governance proxy contract owner is multisig defined above.

+## LRT Pegs

+### Exchange rates

+Checks the main liquidity pools of LRTs to detect depegging, such as the ezETH-WETH and rsETH-WETH pools in Balancer.
+The bot monitors pool balances and sends a message if they become skewed.